AvaProtocol/OAK-docs/_docs/product-roadmap.md

 ### Blockchain
 - [Turing Network Launch (Kusama Parachain)](https://oak.tech/turing/phases/)
+- Turing Network is fully decentralized
 - Onboarding more collators to the Neumann & Turing Networks
+- Security & technical audits
 - Time specificity: crafting granularity in when a task is to be triggered and at what slippage
-- HRMP Channels to select partners
+- HRMP Channels to select partners (Karura, Parallel, Khala)
-- Private automated tasks pilot
-- **Triggers:** price, XCMP events
+- **Triggers:** staking events
-- **Actions:** recurring actions, cross-chain asset transfer, limit order, stop-loss orders
+- **Actions:** recurring actions, cross-chain asset transfer

-## 3Q2022
+## 3Q2022 - In Progress
 ### Apps
 - Polkadot crowdloan app for OAK
-- Dollar cost average with select partners
+- Auto-compounding for with select partners
+- Liquidity pool compounding with select partner
 - Portfolio and other DApp integrations with additional partners for Turing

 ### Blockchain
-- Turing Network is fully decentralized
+- Removal of sudo for Turing Network
 - EVM integration with select partner
-- Automation fees optimization
-- Insurance fees pilot
-- Refunding tasks pilot
 - Node infrastructure performance optimization
-- Security & technical audits
 - Customized triggers for consumers and developers
-- **Triggers:** smart contracts
+- **Triggers:** price, XCMP events
-- **Actions:** smart contracts
+- **Actions:** smart contracts, limit orders, XCMP events

 ## 4Q2022
 ### Apps
-- DApplets Marketplace: an online marketplace where creators can submit automation DApps and consumers can opt to use them similar to [IFTTT](https://ifttt.com/explore)
+- Trigges and Actions DApp Marketplace: an online marketplace where creators can submit automation DApps and consumers can opt to use them similar to [IFTTT](https://ifttt.com/explore)

 ### Blockchain
 - OAK Network Launch
+- Ethereum bridge expansion
+- Private automated tasks pilot
+- Automation fees optimization
+- Insurance fees pilot
+- Refunding tasks pilot
 - Customized triggers for consumers and developers
-- **Triggers:** external data feed (weather, etc.)
+- **Triggers:** smart contracts, external data feed (weather, etc.)
 - **Actions:** IoT actions